[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 {"metadata": {"usage": {"inputTokens": 5096, "outputTokens": 96, "totalTokens": 5192}, "metrics": {"latencyMs": 3295}}}

-The deployment uses agentcore deploy which calls CDK behind the scenes, but the actual code is created under the agentcore/cdk/ directory in the project.
-It uses L3 Constructs from @aws/agentcore-cdk.
+Deployment is handled by agentcore deploy which calls CDK behind the scenes, but the actual code is created in the agentcore/cdk/ directory of the project.
+What's being used are the L3 Constructs from @aws/agentcore-cdk.

 agentcore/cdk/lib/cdk-stack.ts(excerpt)